-31 POSSIBLE IMPACT OF AMENDMENTS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE PERIOD ENDED 31 DECEMBER 2021
+32 POSSIBLE IMPACT OF AMENDMENTS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE PERIOD ENDED 31 DECEMBER 2022

-Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments, and a new standard, HKFRS 17, Insurance contracts, which are not yet effective for the year ended 31 December 2021 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the HKICPA has issued a number of new or amended standards, which are not yet effective for the year ended 31 December 2022 and which have not been adopted in these financial statements.
 These developments include the following which may be relevant to the Group.

-Effective for accounting periods beginning on or after Amendments to HKFRS 3, Reference to the Conceptual Framework 1 January 2022 Amendments to HKAS 16, Property, Plant and Equipment: Proceeds before Intended Use 1 January 2022 Amendments to HKAS 37, Onerous Contracts - Cost of Fulfilling a Contract 1 January 2022 Annual Improvements to HKFRSs 2018-2020 Cycle 1 January 2022 Amendments to HKAS 1, Classification of liabilities as current or non-current 1 January 2023 Amendments to HKAS 1 and HKFRS Practice Statement 2, Disclosure of accounting policies 1 January 2023 Amendments to HKAS 8, Definition of accounting estimates 1 January 2023 Amendments to HKAS 12, Deferred tax related to assets and liabilities arising from a single transaction 1 January 2023
+Effective for accounting periods beginning on or after Amendments to HKAS 1, Presentation of financial statements: Classification of liabilities as current or non-current 1 January 2023 Amendments to HKAS 1, Presentation of financial statements and HKFRS Practice Statement 2, Making materiality judgements: Disclosure of accounting policies 1 January 2023 Amendments to HKAS 8, Accounting policies, changes in accounting estimates and errors: Definition of accounting estimates 1 January 2023 Amendments to HKAS 12, Income taxes: Deferred tax related to assets and liabilities arising from a single transaction 1 January 2023